InhaBas/.github/profile/README.md

 [IBAS 웹페이지 바로가기](https://www.inhabas.com/)

 # IBAS (Inha Bigdata Analysis Society)
-IBAS, which stands for Inha Bigdata Analysis Society, is a notable academic club at Inha University that focuses on data analysis and machine learning.
-With a dedicated IBAS development team, the society not only focuses on web development and data engineering, but also aims for broad engagement in various IT fields.
+IBAS, which stands for Inha Bigdata Analysis Society, is a notable academic club at Inha University.
+It primarily explores fields related to data, such as data analysis and machine learning, and hosts a dedicated IBAS development team that focuses on web development and data engineering, aiming for activity across various IT fields.

 To effectively communicate its mission, achievements and activities to a wider audience, the IBAS development team maintains an informative website.
 This online platform plays a crucial role in enhancing interaction with members and promoting the Society's endeavours to the outside world.